 Cell phone use is prohibited during the school day.
 Cell phones can be used after school only.
-If a cell phone is visible to any member of staff, the phone will be confiscated and held for a 24 hour period.
-If a cadet refuses to surrender his or her cell phone or any other electronic device, they may receive an out of school suspension.
+If a cell phone is visible to any member of staff, the phone will be confiscated and held until the end of the school day.
+If a Scholar refuses to surrender his or her cell phone or any other electronic device, they may receive an out of school suspension.